reisenberger/architecture-center/docs/guide/architecture-styles/microservices.md

 - **Small, focused teams.** Teams can focus on one service.
 The smaller scope of each service makes the code base easier to understand and reason about.
 It's easier to ramp up.

 - **Independent deployments**.
-You can update a service without re-deploying the entire application, and roll back an update if somethign goes wrong.
+You can update a service without re-deploying the entire application, and roll back an update if something goes wrong.
 Bug fixes and feature releases are more manageable and less risky.

 - **Independent development**.
 A single development team can build, test, and deploy a service.
 The result is continuous innovation and a faster release cadence.